grafana/grafana/docs/sources/alerting/configure-notifications/create-silence.md

 Silences stop notifications from getting created and last for only a specified window of time.

+**Note:**
-**Note that inhibition rules are not supported in the Grafana Alertmanager.**
+- Inhibition rules are not supported in the Grafana Alertmanager.
+- The preview of silenced alerts will only apply to alerts in firing state

 ## Add silences